 - Briefcase style carry bag with shoulder straps and organizational pockets.

 In the conclusion of this Big Agnes Tensleep Station 4 Review, it is not enough to say that I am just impressed.
-As you know, various tents are with different purpose, some are for backpacking, some for camping, so there can be no the best tent in an absolute sense.
+As you know, various tents are with a different purpose, some are for backpacking, some for camping, so there can be no the best tent in an absolute sense.
 But in my view, this is the best one for camping presented in this site so far.

 All variants shown above are to demonstrate how much comfort this tent can offer.
 But this all aside, you realize that it offers almost 10 square meters of covered space in the main part and under the two vestibules.
 Fully recommended, if you can afford it, of course, you have seen the price.
 You might want to check also this Browning Glacier 4 tent.